 Conclusion

-You now have Vaultwarden running on a Raff Ubuntu 24.04 VM with Docker Compose, Caddy HTTPS, public registration disabled, and a first backup archive created.
-If you haven't deployed your Raff VM yet, you can spin one up in 60 seconds at rafftechnologies.com.
+You now have Vaultwarden running on a Raff Ubuntu 24.04 VM with Docker Compose, Caddy HTTPS, public registration disabled, the admin panel disabled, and a first backup archive created.
+If you haven’t deployed your Raff VM yet, you can spin one up in 60 seconds at rafftechnologies.com.

 Next: Secure Nginx with Let’s Encrypt on Ubuntu 24.04